The fallacy of external costs

 Railway stations allow travelers to board and un-board trains.
 Those trains bring them to the intended destination.
 They also provide shelter to the homeless when the weather is bad.
 Furthermore, they also constitute a rallying point for those homeless.
 There are lots of passersby they can try to get some money from.

-Railway stations are not destined with helping homeless people in mind.
+Railway stations are not destined to help homeless people in mind.
 Besides, some countries impose tight curbs on begging.

 From the vantage point of a vagrant, this is a positive externality of the railway station.
 I am sure many others would not see it that way.